whitegrimreaper/Dragalia-RS-Place-Bot/README.md

-# Dragalia Place Bot
+# Dragalia & RS Place Bot

-Autogalia bot that automates r/place for Dragalia & Alliances.
-Coordinate within the [Dragalia Discord](https://discord.gg/dragalialost).
+Bot that automates r/place for the Northern Alliance (Runescape, Dragalia, Eve, and others).
+Coordinate within the [Northern Alliance Discord](https://discord.gg/AaKgEYQp).
 For access to updating the maps, please propose pull requests.
 I will get back to you as soon as possible.
 You can contact me via Discord, EndenDragon#1337.

 ## User script bot